gradle/gradle/subprojects/docs/src/docs/release/notes.md

         filteringCharset = 'UTF-8'
     }

-See the “[Filtering files](userguide/working_with_files.html#sec:filtering_files)” section of the “Working with files” chapter in the user guide for more information and examples of using this new feature.
+See the “[Filtering files](userguide/working_with_files.html#sec:filtering_files)” section of the “Working with files” chapter in the user guide for more information and examples of how to use this new feature.

-This was contributed by [Jean-Baptiste Nizet](https://github.com/jnizet).
+We're grateful to [Jean-Baptiste Nizet](https://github.com/jnizet) for his contribution of this feature.

-### Generated POM files now include classifiers and all artifacts for project dependencies
+### Support for inter-project dependency classifiers

-When publishing from a multi-project build to a Maven repository using the `maven` plugin, Gradle needs to map project dependencies to `<dependency>` declarations in the generated POM file.
-Previously, Gradle was ignoring the classifier attribute on any project artifacts, and would simply create a single `<dependency>` entry in the POM for any project dependency.
-This meant that the published POM for a project didn't contain the necessary dependencies to allow that project to be properly resolved from a Maven repository.
+When you're publishing artifacts via the `maven` plugin, Gradle has to map inter-project dependencies to `<dependency>` declarations in the generated POM file.
+This normally works fine, but Gradle was previously ignoring the classifier attribute on any project artifacts, which resulted in a single `<dependency>` entry in the POM for those inter-project dependencies.
+This meant that the published POM was incorrect and the project could not be properly resolved from a Maven repository.

-The mapping of project dependencies into POM file dependencies has been improved, and Gradle will now produce correct POM files for the following cases:
+The mapping of inter-project dependencies into POM dependency declarations has been improved in 2.14.
+Gradle will now produce correct POM files for the following cases`:

- - When the depended-on project configuration produces a single artifact with a classifier: this classifier will be included in the POM `<dependency>` entry.
+- The depended-on project configuration produces a single artifact with a classifier.
+In this case, the `classifier` will be included in the `<dependency>` entry.
- - The depended-on project configuration produces multiple artifacts: a `<dependency>` entry will be created for each artifact, with the appropriate classifier attribute for each.
+- The depended-on project configuration produces multiple artifacts.
+In this case, a `<dependency>` entry with the appropriate `classifier` attribute will be created for each artifact.

-As an example, given the following project definitions in Gradle:
+As an example, consider the following Gradle project definitions:

     project(':project1') {
         dependencies {